Every dog must have a valid licence.

 Keeping Your Pet Under Control

-Dogs must be kept under control at all times.
-All dogs must be accompanied and, either kept on a lead or trained to heel, remain next to the person walking the dog at all times.
-If your dog is not kept under effectual control or is out alone, the Dog Warden can issue you a fine of €100.
+Dogs must be kept under effectual control at all times.
+All dogs must be accompanied at all times when in a public place.
+They must be on a lead or trained to heel and must remain next to the person walking the dog at all times.
+Failure to keep your pet under control in a public place may incur a fine of €100.